 Our human pluripotent stem cell (hPSC) technology platform, Human Clinical Trials in a Test Tube™, is based upon a combination of proprietary and exclusively licensed hPSC technologies, including technologies developed over the last 20 years by our co-founders, renowned Canadian stem cell scientist, Dr. Gordon Keller, and Dr. Ralph Snodgrass, our President and Chief Scientific Officer.

-The proprietary and licensed hPSC technologies underlying our Human Clinical Trials in a Test Tube™ platform enable controlled differentiation of hPSCs into mature human cells specific to our current and potential predictive toxicology, drug metabolism, drug rescue and regenerative cell therapy programs and commercial opportunities.
+The proprietary and licensed hPSC technologies underlying our Human Clinical Trials in a Test Tube™ platform enable controlled differentiation of hPSCs into mature human cells specific to our current and potential predictive toxicology, drug metabolism, drug rescue and regenerative medicine programs and commercial opportunities.

 Controlled differentiation of hPSCs into mature, functional human cells could allow the identification of new drug candidates that exhibit human toxicity or metabolism issues early in the drug development process, resulting in more efficient focusing of resources on those drug candidates with the highest probability of success.
 We believe this has the potential to substantially reduce drug development costs and produce effective and safer drugs.